Attu helps you convert Tibetan text from older ANSI style fonts to Unicode.

 Any text in a recognized ANSI Tibetan font is converted to your chosen Unicode font.

-(You may see character sizes change even though pitch size values are not changed.
+(The size of converted characters will change even when pitch size values are not changed.

 This is due to differences in the height each font designer decided to use for a given pitch.)